DRKV333/ShopExpander/README.md

 This mod solves the problem, by modifying tModLoader's shop setup process.
 It provides each mod with a new empty inventory to put items in, then combines the inventories.
 This new Expanded shop is then divided into pages for displaying.
 As a bonus, you also get a full 28 slot empty page for the buyback buffer.

-For more game-play info visit the mod's home page on the Terraria Forums: {{INSERT LINK HERE}}
+For more game-play info visit the mod's home page on the Terraria Forums: https://forums.terraria.org/index.php?threads/shop-expander.78272/

 ## How it works